Monumento station

-Monumento station is an elevated Manila Light Rail Transit (LRT) station situated on Line 1.
-The station serves the southern portion of Caloocan, and is named after the most famous landmark of Caloocan, the Monumento Circle, which houses the Bonifacio Monument, a famous monument to Andrés Bonifacio.
-The name Monumento itself is derived from the Spanish word for monument.
-Being a former northern terminus of Line 1, it is called Monumento Terminal.
+Monumento station is an elevated Light Rail Transit (LRT) station located on the LRT Line 1 (LRT-1) system in the southern portion of Caloocan.
+It is named after the most famous landmark of Caloocan, the Monumento Circle, which houses the Bonifacio Monument, a famous monument to Filipino revolutionary Andrés Bonifacio.
+It opened on May 12, 1985, when LRT-1 became fully operational.
+Being the northern terminus of LRT-1 until Balintawak was opened in 2010, it is called Monumento Terminal and historically as North Terminal.

 Monumento is located on Rizal Avenue in Grace Park West & Grace Park East, Caloocan.
-It is the third station for trains headed to Baclaran, the eighteenth station for trains headed to Roosevelt, and is one of the two Line 1 stations serving the city of Caloocan, the other being 5th Avenue.
+It is the third station for trains headed to Dr. Santos, the twenty-third station for trains headed to Fernando Poe Jr., and is one of the two LRT-1 stations in Caloocan, the other being 5th Avenue.

-LRTA has modified two tracks at Monumento leading to Balintawak, Roosevelt, and North Avenue stations.
+LRTA has modified two tracks at Monumento leading to Balintawak, Fernando Poe Jr., and North Triangle Common stations.

 It underwent renovations in September 2017 and was relaunched on February 14, 2018, as Yamaha Monumento station as Light Rail Manila Corporation entered into a naming rights deal with Yamaha Motor Philippines.

 Transportation and building links

 The station serves as a terminal and transfer point for several bus and jeepney routes serving the cities of Manila, Caloocan, Malabon, Navotas, and Valenzuela via Rizal Avenue Extension, Samson Road, and MacArthur Highway.
 Major provincial bus companies also have their own terminals right outside the station like Victory Liner, First North Luzon Transit, and RJ Express.

-There was a proposal to extend the Manila Metro Rail Transit System, or MRT-3, to Monumento, which would result in both stations being linked and Monumento terminal becoming a transfer point between LRT-1 and MRT-3.
-Currently, these plans have been shelved in favor of an extension of the LRT-1 Line towards North Avenue over the same routing as the previous MRT-3 proposal.
+There was a proposal to extend the Manila Metro Rail Transit System Line 3, or MRT-3, to Monumento, which would result in both stations being linked and Monumento terminal becoming a transfer point between LRT-1 and MRT-3.
+However, those plans have been shelved in favor of an extension of the LRT-1 Line towards the North Triangle Common Station over the same routing as the previous MRT-3 proposal.

-It is directly linked to SM City Grand Central, which replaced the former Ever Gotesco Grand Central that burned down.
+The station is directly linked to SM City Grand Central, which replaced the former Ever Gotesco Grand Central that burned down.
 The station's east gate and platform are directly connected to the LRT Caloocan Mall.

+A bus stop of the EDSA Carousel, also named Monumento, is located nearby along EDSA.